tymyrddin/purple/source/docs/distribution-networks/observable-semantics/engineering-and-change/engineering-workstation-artifacts.md

 ## The authorised connection and its double

-The noise floor is bursty: engineering sessions cluster inside maintenance windows and the workstation is otherwise quiet, so a connection, a settings write or a tool launch outside a window stands against very little.
+Activity here is bursty: engineering sessions cluster inside maintenance windows and the workstation is otherwise quiet, so a connection, a settings write or a tool launch outside a window stands against very little.
 An engineering session leaves the same artefacts whether or not it was meant to happen: a connection log, a settings write, a file timestamp, a login.
 What decides is the surrounding record.
 A legitimate connection sits inside a